devlocalhost/pyspodl/README.md

 Well, maybe nothing. pyspodl can only do these things: download tracks, albums and playlists in "high" (non-premium) and "very high" (premium account required) quality.
 It downloads them from Spotify, it does not use another source like some other programs do.

 # how to use
-Make sure you have a linux PC/environment, then
+Requirements: python3, git.
+Make sure you have those and a linux PC/environment, then

 + Create a client ID and a secret key from [spotify dashboard](https://developer.spotify.com/dashboard/applications)
 + Create an application and copy the client ID and secret
 + Run this command: `git clone https://github.com/devlocalhost/pyspodl`
 + Paste the client id and secret into the config file, inside the "pyspodl" directory.
-+ Make sure you have git, then run `pip3 install git+https://github.com/kokarare1212/librespot-python`.
++ Run `pip3 install git+https://github.com/kokarare1212/librespot-python`.
-+ You will also need Pillow for the album cover, mutagen for tags, and toml to read fhe config file: `pip3 install Pillow mutagen toml`.
++ You will also need Pillow for the album cover, mutagen for tags, and toml to read the config file: `pip3 install Pillow mutagen toml`.
 + Now you can use pyspodl like this: `python3 pyspodl`

 ## examples